samuelarbibe/dnd-timeline/docs/v2/documentation/timelinecontext/README.md

 Click to see dnd-kit's documentation on these event callbacks.
 {% endembed %}

-The only difference is that the `getRelevanceFromDragEvent` function is added to the `data` of the event's active node.
+The only difference is that the `getSpanFromDragEvent` function is added to the `data` of the event's active node.

 #### `onResizeStart?`